hinthealth/behave/README.md

 ***BEHAVE!***
-Dominate the DOM.
-We put the DOM back in the DOM.
+We put the Dom back in the DOM.

 `bower install behave`

-include the behave, lodash and jquery scripts in your test framework
+include behave, lodash and jquery scripts in your test framework

-**USE IT LIKE THIS**
+**The Problem This Solves**

-Tired of doing lame, verbose jQuery to grab and manipulate elements in your front-end tests?
-No more!
+As we wrote front-end tests, we kept having to write verbose jQuery in order to grab and manipulate elements in our front-end tests.
+It sucked.
+Maybe you do the same thing.
+Maybe it looks like this...

-Before:
   ```
    $("[name='email']").val('joeShmo@gmail.com').trigger('input');
    $("[for='age']").val(27).trigger('input');